 For example, you can't deduct $300 for two hours if you normally charge $150 an hour for your services.
 The IRS clearly indicates that you can't deduct the value of your services or your time that you spend helping others.
 But you can deduct expenses that you incur in the process of giving your time or services to others.

 Maybe you incurred a tangible expense because you paid an employee $500 to make a website template for a charity, then you gave the template to the charity for free.
 The $500 might be tax-deductible.
-But your own personal time isn't tax-deductible if you're a marketing consultant and you donate 50 hours to a charity to help them with their marketing.
+But your own personal time isn't tax deductible if you're a marketing consultant and donate 50 hours to a charity to help them with their marketing.
 Your professional time isn't deductible.

 Now let's say that you had to travel to the charity to meet with them.
-Travel-related expenses are typically considered tax-deductible because they're an expense that's tied directly to the donation of your professional services.
+Travel-related expenses are typically considered tax deductible because they're tied directly to the donation of your professional services.
 It's not likely that this will give you a significant break on your taxes, however.
 The IRS standard mileage rate for driving for charitable purposes was just 14 cents a mile in tax year 2020.

 Expenses That Might Be Deductible